|Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

 The correct answer, of course, is C, assist the woman to become aware of services available to her in regard to the abuse.
 Reporting applies only to minor children.

-Let's look at Module #4, Physician Confidentiality.
-Since many therapists interface with physicians, I felt it would be a good idea to include in the course a module which helps us examine the ethical issues that physicians face regarding confidentiality.
+Let's look at Section 7, Disclosure of Sexual Abuse.
+Since many therapists interface with physicians, I felt it would be a good idea to include in the course a section which helps us examine the ethical issues that physicians face regarding confidentiality.
 The basis of this is Robert Veatch's Patient Physician Relations.

 Here is what Veatch calls "The Case of the Homosexual Husband."
 Now this is a really good example, and I referenced this at the beginning of the Home Study Course where the physician is faced with a real dilemma regarding breaches in confidentiality when he is treating two patients.